nahuai/grid-aware-wp/README.md

 When visitors select "Live" mode, the plugin:
 1. Detects their location via IP address
-2. Fetches current carbon intensity from Electricity Maps
+2. Fetches current grid intensity level from Electricity Maps
 3. Automatically applies the appropriate optimization level
-4. Shows a live data indicator with current grid information
+4. Shows a live data indicator with current grid information (intensity level and zone)

 The information bar has a standardized appearance, regardless of the website on which the plugin is installed.
 For consistency, we've kept the "Low," "Medium," and "High" labels in the view selector.
 However, these can potentially be confusing: Since the buttons change the layout, the user might interpret "Low" as offering a simpler design, when in fact it refers to a low-intensity power grid.
 Feedback on this is more than welcome.